sdsc-hpc-training-org/basic_skills/interactive_computing/README.md

 <hr>

 ## Request an interactive CPU node from the command line:  <a name="interactive-node-command-line"></a>
- * You can request an interactive session using the srun command.
-The following example will request one regular compute node, 4 cores,  in the debug partition for 30 minutes.
+* You can request an interactive session using the The SLURM launch ```srun``` command.
+* The following example will request one regular compute node, 4 cores,  in the debug partition for 30 minutes.

 ```
-srun --partition=debug  --pty --account=<<project>> --nodes=1 --ntasks-per-node=4 \
-    --mem=8G -t 00:30:00 --wait=0 --export=ALL /bin/bash
+srun --partition=debug  --pty --account=<<project>> --nodes=1 --ntasks-per-node=4 --mem=8G -t 00:30:00 --wait=0 --export=ALL /bin/bash
 ```

 * Wait for your node to be allocated.